 \subsection{Acknowledgments}

 Y. J. is partially supported by the National Natural Science Foundation of China (Grant No. 12471118).
-We thank Adam Skalski and Hanfeng Li for taking the time to read through our draft and for suggesting numerous changes that improved the readability of the paper.
+We thank Adam Skalski, Hanfeng Li, and Bartosz Kwa\'sniewski for taking the time to read through our draft and for suggesting numerous changes that improved the readability of the paper.
 We also thank Hanfeng Li for showing us Proposition~\ref{prop:supoprtofsubalg}.
 We are also grateful to the anonymous referee for useful comments that greatly improved the exposition.